 Exceeding expectations because of People Application

-However, by using ChurchDesk they also got so much more than that: they got the People application.
+By using ChurchDesk they also got so much more than that: they got People.
 ChurchDesk’s People application is a database of the information you have about your congregation.
 It allows you to send out relevant, selective emails and turn all that data you have into useful, tangible benefits.
 Not only this, but it negates the problem with relying on a website.
 Using the website exclusively to update your congregation on information about your church depends on the assumption that people will regularly check the website for new posts, but isn’t contacting them directly a preferable way to reach out to them?

 Father Gerry says, “Before ChurchDesk we didn’t have anything like their People function at all.
 The biggest value we have gained from using this church management system is the ability to send out group-targeted emails - especially about our children's events.
 We normally send out an email for them at least once a month, and it is so beneficial for both parties, saving us time and keeping them informed.
 It might be an invite to an arts and crafts day for the children, or a reminder of the picnic lunch coming up - either way, we tend to get a great response and people enjoy this contact with us”.